-Asian shares mixed after tech-led decline on Wall St
+World shares turn lower after tech-led decline on Wall St

 On Thursday, the S&P 500 slipped 0.1% to 4,696.05.
 The Dow slipped 0.5% to 36,236.47.
 The Nasdaq composite lost 0.1% to 15,080.86, while smaller company stocks bucked the broader market, with the Russell 2000 index gaining 0.6% to 2,206.37.

 Weakness in big tech companies like Apple was the main culprit.
-The iPhone maker fell 1.7%.
-Health care stocks also helped drag down the benchmark S&P 500 index, outweighing gains by banks, energy companies and other sectors.

 Bonds continued to climb.
 The yield on the 10-year Treasury rose to 1.73%, the highest level since March.
 It was 1.70% late Wednesday.